 James 1:18: "He chose to give us birth."
 God's will produced regeneration, not yours.

-The Surgeon and the Corpse
+The Toddler and the Couch

 Lazarus at the Tomb